kinow/autosubmit/docs/source/tutorial.rst

  In the folder ``<expid>/conf`` there are different files that define the actual experiment configuration.

 .. list-table::
     :header-rows: 1
     :widths: 20 80

     * - File
       - Content
-    * - ```expdef```
+    * - ``expdef.conf``
+      -
-        - It contains the default platform, the one set with -H.
+        * It contains the default platform, the one set with -H.
-        - Allows changing the start dates, members and chunks.
+        * Allows changing the start dates, members and chunks.
-        - Allows changing the experiment project source ( git, local, svn or dummy)
+        * Allows changing the experiment project source ( git, local, svn or dummy)
-    * - ```platforms```
+    * - ``platforms.conf``
+      -
-        - It contains the list of platforms to use in the experiment.
+        * It contains the list of platforms to use in the experiment.
-        - This file contains the definitions for managing clusters, fat-nodes and support computers.
+        * This file contains the definitions for managing clusters, fat-nodes and support computers.
-        - This file must be filled-up with the platform(s) configuration(s).
+        * This file must be filled-up with the platform(s) configuration(s).
-        - Several platforms can be defined and used in the same experiment.
+        * Several platforms can be defined and used in the same experiment.
-    * - ```jobs```
+    * - ``jobs.conf``
+      -
         - It contains the tasks' definitions in sections.
 Depending on the parameters, one section can generate multiple similar tasks.
         - This file must be filled-up with the tasks' definitions.
         - Several sections can be defined and used in the same experiment.
-    * - ```autosubmit```
+    * - ``autosubmit.conf``
+      -
         - This file contains the definitions that impact the workflow behavior.
         - It changes workflow behavior with parameters such as job limitations, remote_dependendies and retrials.
         - It extends autosubmit functionalities with parameters such as wrappers and mail notification.
-    * - ```proj```
+    * - ``proj.conf``
+      -
         - This file contains the configuration used by the user scripts.
         - This file is fully customizable for the current experiment.
 Allows setting user- parameters that will be readable by the autosubmit jobs.